bernhardAxonIvy/doc/source/engine-guide/getting-started/windows.rst

 Note, that the HTTP port of the Axon.ivy Engine may have changed.
 If you did change the HTTP settings.
 So open again a web browser and navigate to http://localhost:8080.
-Have you seen that the header with the demo mode message is gone?
+Have you seen that the header with the :ref:`demo-mode` message is gone?
 You now have a production ready Axon.ivy Engine.